French Camp, CA

 Anticipated completion date of Fall 2022

-Victory Gardens receives over $6.8 Million in Funds for Homeless Veterans
+Victory Gardens Receives Crucial Funds for Homeless Veterans

 The Housing Authority County of San Joaquin (HACSJ) and San Joaquin County are thrilled to announce the imminent construction of Victory Gardens, a housing project for homeless veterans.
 Slated for completion in Fall 2022, this development would not be possible without critical financing from State Veteran Housing and Homelessness Prevention (VHHP) funds and Low Income Housing Tax Credits.
 The VHHP funds will cover $6.8 million of the costs.
 It is the first time in the history of the VHHP program that a San Joaquin County project has been awarded these funds.
 With the VHHP funds and the recently awarded $19.6 million in federal tax credits, the major funding required for this $27 million project is completed.

 “No one who has served our country should be without a roof over their heads or a place to call home,” declared Kathy Miller, Chair of the San Joaquin County Board of Supervisors.
 “In 2019, the Board of Supervisors unanimously adopted the goal of ending veteran homelessness in San Joaquin County by 2025.
 Victory Gardens will go a long way in achieving that goal.”